cositools/cosi-data-challenges/README.md

 In summary, to get started with DC3, install cosipy, familiarize yourself with the data products, and then start working through the data challenges, as described below.

+## System Requirements
+One of our goals in developing cosipy is to make it easily accesible to all users. **All of the data challenges starting with DC2 should be doable on a laptop with at least 16 GB of RAM**.
+We are still working on optimizing the code, and so please let us know if you are running into memory issues.

+## Getting Help
+Please submit a new issue in the [cosipy](https://github.com/cositools/cosipy) git repository if you have issues with the code.
+If you have general feedback, or need further assistance, please reach out to the COSI Data Challenge team lead, Chris Karwin ([christopher.m.karwin@nasa.gov](mailto:christopher.m.karwin@nasa.gov)), the cosipy implementation lead, Israel Martinez-Castellanos ([israel.martinezcastellanos@nasa.gov](israel.martinezcastellanos@nasa.gov)), and the pipeline development lead Carolyn Kierans ([carolyn.a.kierans@nasa.gov](carolyn.a.kierans@nasa.gov)).

 ## Backgrounds
 In general, observations in the MeV band are hindered by high backgrounds (both instrumental and astrophysical).
 In order to ensure that COSI accomplishes its main science goals, it is therefore crucial to have a firm understanding of these backgrounds.
 Although we are still in the early stages of development, with DC2 we have made significant progress in characterizing the background emission for COSI.
 Further details can be found in the [backgrounds](backgrounds) directory.

 For analyzing data in DC2, the backgrounds are modeled using the actual injected backgrounds themselves.
 This is the ideal case, where the backgrounds are perfectly known, which of course is not very realistic.
 In future data challenges we will be developing tools for estimating backgrounds when they are not perfectly known, as will be the case for the actual observations.

-## System Requirements
+## Earth Occultation
-One of our goals in developing cosipy is to make it easily accesible to all users. **All of the data challenges starting with DC2 should be doable on a laptop with at least 16 GB of RAM**.
-We are still working on optimizing the code, and so please let us know if you are running into memory issues.

-## Getting Help
+## Polarization
-Please submit a new issue in the [cosipy](https://github.com/cositools/cosipy) git repository if you have issues with the code.
-If you have general feedback, or need further assistance, please reach out to the COSI Data Challenge team lead, Chris Karwin ([christopher.m.karwin@nasa.gov](mailto:christopher.m.karwin@nasa.gov)), the cosipy implementation lead, Israel Martinez-Castellanos ([israel.martinezcastellanos@nasa.gov](israel.martinezcastellanos@nasa.gov)), and the pipeline development lead Carolyn Kierans ([carolyn.a.kierans@nasa.gov](carolyn.a.kierans@nasa.gov)).

 ## Releases

 - Data challenge 1, March 2023: [cosi-data-challenge-1](https://github.com/cositools/cosi-data-challenge-1)
 - Data challenge 2, March 2024: [cosi-data-challenge-2](https://github.com/cositools/cosi-data-challenge-2)
-- Data challenge 3, March 2025: cosi-data-challenge-3 (latest release)
+- Data challenge 3, March 2025: **cosi-data-challenge-3 (latest release)**
 - Data challenge 4: Planned for March 2026
 - Data challenge 5: Planned for March 2027 (final challenge before launch :rocket:!)